notsamzhou/twas/_pages/about.md

 ---
 permalink: /
-title: "Application of Transcriptome-Wide Association Studies to Find Genes that are Associated with Inflammatory Bowel Diseass"
+title: "Application of Transcriptome-Wide Association Studies to Find Genes that are Associated with Inflammatory Bowel Disease"
 excerpt: "About me"
 author_profile: false